AlexandrosAntoniadis/ODUSSEAS/README.md

 spectra/newstars/starC.fits 75000

 Output: A text file named "Parameter_Results.dat" is created.
-It contains the averages of [Fe/H] and Teff after 100 M.L.runs for each star along with their dispersion, the scores and the mean absolute errors of the models that predicted them.
+It contains the averages of [Fe/H] and Teff after 100 M.L. runs for each star, along with their dispersion, the mean absolute errors of the models that predicted them, the wide error budget considering the intrinsic uncertainties of the reference parameters, and the machine-learning scores.

 Demo set: 1D spectra of stars from 5 different spectrographs with different resolutions and respective HARPS datasets for them are provided to use our tool.
 For comparison, the reference values of the respective HARPS spectra are the following: Gl846 = -0.08 & 3682; Gl514 = -0.13 & 3574 ; Gl908 = -0.38 & 3587 ; Gl674 = -0.18 & 3284 and for the HARPS star outside the reference HARPS dataset Gl643 = -0.26 & 3102 by Neves et al (2014).